 The rainy season (Mid-June to mid-August)

 After the unsupportable heat of the summer, the rainy season comes as a blessing from god.
 It quenches the water thirst of nature.
 The trees look greener and the rivers are at their full tide.
 The clouds start to gather over the horizon acknowledging everyone about the upcoming heavy rainfall.
 The dried-up nature gets rejuvenated.
 It is the ideal business time for fishermen.
 But, the blissful rainy season has its downside too.
 Flood takes place almost every year due to excessive rainfall washing away miles of lowlands.
 Despite this problem, the romantic weather of the rainy season is favored by most Bangladeshis.
 Many poetry, songs, and art of Bengali literature have been inspired by the showery season.
 If you want to see the rivers of Bangladesh in full flow and enjoy the scenic beauty of the rain, this is the perfect time to visit for you.
-But, make sure you come with a tour guide so that he/she can plan and manage your trip to avoid floods.
+But, make sure you come with an English-speaking tour guide in Bangladesh so that he/she can plan and manage your trip to avoid floods.